Dream Class Conclusion

 Miss the previous Dream Class update?
 Read it here.

-Dream Class, to refresh your memory, was offered to and focused on the group of eight older girls from the previous afterschool program I facilitated toward the end of last year.
+Dream Class, to refresh your memory, was offered to and focused on the group of eight older girls from the previous, all girls afterschool program I facilitated toward the end of last year.

 It was a shorter, 2-month journey that supported the girls' shared (and bold) dream to pursue college education.
 In India, most girls do not complete primary school.
 Instead, they usually marry young and become housewives.
 All members of the Dream Class are challenging this tradition, despite their financial challenges and partial resistance from families and some community elders.

-Though the class only lasted for a short period of time (March — April) and only met twice per week, it was nonetheless impactful and saw some remarkable results, I think, since we all were primed from having worked together almost every day for the past three months in the other class.
+Though the class only lasted for a short period of time (March — April) and only met twice per week, it was nonetheless impactful and saw some remarkable results.

-As I often talk and write about, I tend to put a sense of bhava (feeling, spirit) at the center of these types of process and values-based programs.
-That means conducting your work in some kind of sacred or devotional spirit, which further means not being totally focused on the outcome but more on the journey and character development of each participant.
+As I often talk and write about, I tend to put a sense of bhaav (feeling, spirit) at the center of these types of process-based programs.
+That means conducting your work in some kind of sacred or devotional spirit, which further means not being totally focused on the outcome but more on the journey and development of each participant.

 With that said, in Dream Class, there was a much greater emphasis on the goal (college) given our relatively brief time together and the fact that much of the character growth and values development occurred in the previous class.